Financial Poise

 AIDS Epidemic Brings Attention to Life Settlements

-At this time, there was little governmental regulation overseeing these transactions, known as “viatical settlements.”
-Furthermore, because new treatments were being developed to combat the AIDS virus, assumptions about estimated life expectancies of the insured were often incorrect.
-Investment returns suffered and litigation ensued.
+At this time, there was little governmental regulation overseeing these transactions, known as ‘viatical settlements.’
+Furthermore, because new treatments were being developed to combat the AIDS virus, assumptions about the estimated life expectancies of the insured were often incorrect.
+Investment returns suffered, and litigation ensued.

 Life Settlement Investment Funds as an Asset Class Today

-The dust started to settle in the 1990s and new legislation was enacted to help create tighter regulatory oversight.
-Policy portfolios were bundled together and sold in a process called “securitization.”
-These developments led to a renewed interest in this asset class, now commonly referred to as “senior life settlements” or the “longevity-linked asset class”.
+The dust settled in the 1990s, and new legislation was enacted to help create tighter regulatory oversight.
+Policy portfolios were bundled together and sold in a process called ‘securitization.’
+These developments led to a renewed interest in this asset class, now commonly called ‘senior life settlements’ or the ‘longevity-linked asset class.’

-Asset management firm Conning reported in 2018 that $200 billion in life insurance will be lapsed or surrendered annually through 2027–showing the potential growth for life settlements.
-And in 2019, Conning predicted continued growth in the market.
-Steve Weberson, Head of Insurance Research at Conning, stated, “The increased supply of investors will have a larger number of policies to select from because of the increasing number of retiring baby boomers.
-Additionally, the broad regulatory environment surrounding life settlements has stabilized and an increasing supply of settled policies supports the continued development of the tertiary market.”
+In 2019, Steve Weberson, Head of Insurance Research at Conning, stated, “The increased supply of investors will have a larger number of policies to select from because of the increasing number of retiring baby boomers.
+Additionally, the broad regulatory environment surrounding life settlements has stabilized, and an increasing supply of settled policies supports the continued development of the tertiary market.”
+With an estimated 10,000 baby boomers reaching retirement age each day, the number of policies continues to grow.

 The Benefits and Risks of Investing in Life Settlements

-• Life settlements have no correlation to traditional markets and asset classes.
+• Life settlements do not correlate with traditional markets and asset classes.

-• The investor knows up front how much he or she will make on the investment.
+• The investor knows up front how much they will make on the investment.

 • Life settlements have a potential for 10% or more annual fixed returns with low risk.